miles-nash/milesnash.github.io/_pages/about.md

 What am I up to now?
 ======
-I'm spending some time at home in Littleton, CO, ready to jet off to Europe later this summer.
-1. Reflecting on my freshman year
-1. Designing a new website
+1. I am back in Berkeley after a year in Palo Alto interning at Tesla
-1. Spending time with family and friends
+1. Spending time with my roomates, friends, and Cal Band
-1. Planning a Europe trip for later this summer
+1. Taking EECS 151, EECS 149, Data 100, and PSYCH 162